 Transfer of Intellectual Property

 When a person creates something (for example a painting or a logo), they will usually own the rights to that creation.
-These rights are called Intellectual Property (IP) and they include various type of rights: trademarks, copyrights, patents and a couple of other legal types of ownership rights.
+These rights are called Intellectual Property (IP).
+They include various types of rights: trademarks, copyrights, patents and a couple of other legal types of ownership rights.
 The default is that if I create something, I own the IP rights to that creation.
 However, there are numerous situations in which the default does not apply.
 In regards to the founder’s agreement, we want to always make sure that all the IP rights are assigned (given to) the company (or the current venture / future company to be established).
 This is done to prevent a situation where one of the founders creates something, and then if s/he leaves, they leave with their IP.
 For example: imagine that there are 3 founders, and one of them is in charge of writing the code for the mobile application.
 If there is no assignment and waiver in the founder’s agreement, then if that founder leaves, s/he leaves with all the rights to the code, meaning that the company cannot use that code without the founder’s permission.
 Now if the departing founder left due to an argument, there is no way that s/he will agree to let the company or the other founder’s use the code – forcing the company to start from scratch.
 This is what the waiver and assignment section is for: it states that the founders transfer all their IP ownership rights in whatever they created, to the venture / company.

 Firing / departing of a founder